wp-plugins/refersion-for-woocommerce/readme.txt

 == Screenshots ==
 1. Your own customized Refersion dashboard.
-2. Install Refersion tracking using an easy to use interface
+2. Install Refersion tracking using an easy to use interface.

 == Changelog ==
 v1.0